 Using guest Wi-Fi is really easy.
 It doesn’t require any complex configuration or in-depth technical knowledge and takes just a few minutes to set up.

-But, you will need a Wi-Fi router which supports guest networks.
+But, you will need a Wi-Fi router that supports guest networks.
 It is a common feature now so any router made in the last few years probably has it, but if your router is older it may not be available.

 You can ask your broadband provider if they have a newer model available which has guest Wi-Fi capabilities (you may have to pay a fee for upgrading).
 Most providers will also allow you to purchase your own Wi-Fi router, though do check before buying anything and be aware that they may not be able to offer technical support if anything goes wrong.